 Megan specializes in the religious traditions of South Asia, particularly Islamic religious cultures, and also Hindu traditions.
-She has particular expertise in Nepal.
-Her research interests are in religion and modernity, religious revivalism, experience, materiality, space, and the body.
+She has particular expertise in Nepal and the Himalaya.
+Her research & teaching areas are religion and modernity, religious revivalism, experience, materiality, space, violence/nonviolence, gender, and the body.

-Megan is currently working on a book titled Religion and Modernity in the Himalaya (under contract with Routledge).
-It is co-edited with Prof. Jessica Vantine Birkenholtz of the University of Illinois.
+Megan is co-editor and author of the forthcoming book Religion and Modernity in the Himalaya (Routledge 2015), with Dr. Jessica Vantine Birkenholtz of the University of Illinois.
 The book brings together research essays from scholars working across the Himalayas--Tibet, India, Pakistan, Bhutan, and Nepal--to interrogate processes of modernization as they shape religious practices and discourses in the region, and vice versa, and to examine experiences of modernity as they are interwoven within these phenomena.

-Megan's first book, Islamic Revival in Nepal: Religion and a New Nation (London and New York: Routledge, 2011), examines contemporary Muslim identity and the rise of Islamic revivalism in the post civil-war context of increased local identity politics and new global networks.
+Megan's first book, Islamic Revival in Nepal: Religion and a New Nation (London and New York: Routledge, 2011, 2013), examines contemporary Muslim identity and the rise of Islamic revivalism in the post civil-war context of increased local identity politics and new global networks.
 It is based on her field research in Nepal between 2005-2010.
-It has recently been published in paperback (2013), and was released in a special Nepal edition (2012).
+In 2012 it was printed in a special Nepal edition.

 Megan Adamson Sijapati